infrablocks/lino/README.md

 # => diff ./file1.txt ./file2.txt

-# commands with an array of arguments (nil and empty arguments are ignored)
+# commands with an array of arguments
 Lino::CommandLineBuilder.for_command('diff')
     .with_arguments(['./file1.txt', nil, '', './file2.txt'])
     .build